BlackTHUNDER: Evidence of three massive black holes in a z~5 galaxy: Mock tests concerning the separation of BLR1 and BLR2

 \section{Mock tests concerning the separation of BLR1 and BLR2}

-In Section~\ref{s:blrs} we describe how we measure the projected separation of BLR1 and BLR2 from channel maps, finding $d_{\rm I,II}=190\pm40$.
+In Sect.~\ref{s:blrs} we describe how we measure the projected separation of BLR1 and BLR2 from channel maps, finding $d_{\rm I,II}=190\pm40$.
 To test whether such a positional uncertainty is reliable, we create two sets of 10000 two-dimensional Gaussians with a FWHM$=0.197$\arcsec (the PSF FWHM at the wavelength of \ha).
 This is to simulate the expected spread of a point-source (namely a BLR at cosmological distance) at the wavelength of \ha.
-The two sets of Gaussians are centred on the BLR1 and BLR2 centroids we measured from the channel maps in Section~\ref{s:blrs}, respectively.
+The two sets of Gaussians are centred on the BLR1 and BLR2 centroids we measured from the channel maps in Sect.~\ref{s:blrs}, respectively.
 We add random noise, corresponding to the levels we measure in the channel maps of BLR1 and BLR2, respectively.
 We then measure the centroids of the resulting maps from a two-dimensional Gaussian fit and derive their distances.
 We find a median distance of $200^{+60}_{-40}$~pc, where the uncertainties correspond to the $68^{\rm th}$ confidence interval of the distribution.
-This suggests that the uncertainty of 40~pc on the projected distance of BLR1 and BLR2 we derived in Section~\ref{s:blrs} is plausible.
+This suggests that the uncertainty of 40~pc on the projected distance of BLR1 and BLR2 we derived in Sect.~\ref{s:blrs} is plausible, although may be underestimated by $10-20$~pc.

-In Fig.~\ref{f:blrratiotest} we show the ratio after peak flux normalisation of two of these mock BLRs (i.e. corresponding to the right panel in Fig.~\ref{f:blrmaps}).
+In Fig.~\ref{f:blrratiotest} we show the ratio after peak flux normalisation of two of these mock BLRs (i.e.~corresponding to the right panel in Fig.~\ref{f:blrmaps}).
 Like in the main part of the paper, we plot pixels with $S/N\geq0.5$.
-The NE to SW pattern obtained is qualitatively similar to what we found from our data in Section~\ref{s:blrs}.
+The NE to SW pattern obtained is qualitatively similar to what we found from our data in Sect.~\ref{s:blrs}.
 This further supports our interpretation that the two broad \ha\ components in the centre of \tar\ are indeed two point sources, separated by less than the PSF FWHM.